 General Practices – how and who BayTrust will work with

 All applicants who do not align with BayTrust’s Outcomes and their priorities will be advised to first contact BayTrust staff prior to submitting a grant request.

-Applications over $15,001 and less than $100,000 will be considered at quarterly grants rounds.
+- Community Impact applications over $15,000 and less than $100,000 will be considered quarterly;

-The financial position of groups applying for support must be considered, and a judgement will be made as to the level of cash reserves* (generally the equivalent of six months operating costs) needed to adequately protect the group.
-Those groups with cash reserves over this level will be given lower priority for funding.
+- The financial position of organisations applying for support must be considered, and a judgement will be made as to the level of Cash Reserves (generally the equivalent of six months operating costs) needed to adequately protect the organisation.

-*Cash Reserves are defined as the group’s current assets minus current liabilities plus any non-current term deposits/savings as provided in the group’s latest set of financial statements.
+- Cash Reserves are defined as the organisation’s current assets minus current liabilities plus any non-current term deposits/savings (which may include funds held on behalf of the organisation by another entity) as provided in the organisations latest set of financial statements.
+Those orgnisations with Cash Reserves over this level will be given lower priority for funding.

 Audit or Review of Financial Accounts

 While BayTrust does not require an organisation to have their financial accounts audited or reviewed, it does require that organisations comply with both their deed and the Charities Act 2005.

 Under certain circumstances organisations may be permitted to have more than one application considered within a 12-month period: